johnsonjh/pcdos-crc/README.md

 significant bits.
 This can be done automatically **only** on CP/M 3.0 and later!

-On CP/M-80 systems, files **do not have exact sizes** but are stored on disk in fixed-size records of 1024 bits (*i.e.,* 128 8-bit octets) each.
+On CP/M‑80 systems, files **do not have exact sizes** but are stored on disk in fixed‑size records of 1024 bits (*i.e.,* 128 8‑bit octets) each.
 Files transferred from other systems that are not a multiple of the CP/M record size will be padded with **undefined** data to fill a complete record, and there is **no** universal EOF marker that can be used to find the true end of file.